ovh/pulumi-ovh/docs/installation-configuration.md

 ## Setup

 To provision resources with the Pulumi OVH provider, you need to have OVH credentials.
+Your OVH credentials are never sent to pulumi.com.
+Pulumi uses the OVH API and the credentials in your environment to authenticate requests from your computer to OVH.

+### Get your credentials

+The "OVH provider" needs to be configured with a set of credentials:

+* an `endpoint` (environment variable: OVH_ENDPOINT)
+* an `applicationKey` (environment variable: OVH_APPLICATION_KEY)
+* an `applicationSecret` (environment variable: OVH_APPLICATION_SECRET)
+* a `consumerKey` (environment variable: OVH_CONSUMER_KEY)

+Why?

+Because, behind the scenes, the provider is doing requests to OVHcloud APIs.

+In order to retrieve this necessary information, please follow [First steps with the OVHcloud APIs](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/) tutorial.

+Concretely, you have to generate these credentials via the [OVH token generation page](https://api.ovh.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/*) with the following rights:

+* GET `/`
+* POST `/*`
+* PUT `/*`
+* DELETE `/*`

+When you have successfully generated your OVH tokens, please keep them.
+You'll have to define them in the coming minutes ;-).

 ### Set environment variables